Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Non-Indigenous partners or shareholders

 Eligible businesses co-owned with spouses where only one spouse is an eligible applicant will see support pro-rated at one-half (50%) regardless if the eligible applicant legally owns a percentage higher than 50%.
+If the ineligible spouse legally owns more than 50% or the eligible spouse is not substantially involved in the business (in the opinion of the local IFI and/or AIC) then the business may not be considered for I/ABFP support.

 Non-Indigenous partners or shareholders